 The White House, where every President of the United States has lived (except the first)

 Now for the presidential elections: the census also has an effect on voting for the presidential elections as well; since the "electoral college" is dependent upon the number of votes a state has in Congress.
 (This is why I discussed the Congress first, before transitioning into a discussion of the presidential elections.)
-Specifically, the number of electors each state gets in these elections (which are the people that vote directly for the president) is the sum total of its Senators and Representatives; with the "Representatives" part being the one whose numbers depend on the census.
+Specifically, the number of electors that each state gets in these elections (which are the people that vote directly for the president) is the sum total of its Senators and Representatives; with the "Representatives" part being the one whose numbers depend on the census.
 (The "Senators" part, by contrast, is the same for every state, with each state having two Senators with one vote each.)
-With this in mind, here are the relevant quotes below:
+The electoral college was thus a compromise between the large states and the small states on this issue, which was something of a mixture between proportional representation and equal representation because of this.
+The large states are still the most dominant force in the electoral college, I should make clear, and a majority (or even a plurality) of the popular vote still tends to coincide - more often than not, at least - with a victory in the electoral college.
+Nonetheless, there have been times when the votes of some small states have been enough to make a difference between two candidates with (otherwise) similar voting numbers; so the compromise over representation tends to be felt in the presidential elections as well as the Congressional elections.
+With this in mind, here are the relevant parts of the Constitution below:

 The White House from the northern side